The following comprehensive list of study skills for elementary students will help your learners soar academically.

 Please Excuse My Dear Aunt Sally (order of operations in math)

 Acronyms consist of the initials of words in a phrase put together in sequence so that the full name can be remembered more easily.

 They are usually written in all CAPS and pronounced as a new word.

-When you teach acronyms, try using text writing as examples to help students make connections.
+When you teach acronyms, consider using text messaging as examples to help students make connections.

-We all have one or two (or more?) of those students who quietly sit on the carpet during read-aloud time but are pretty much ZONED-OUT!
+You may have a few students who quietly sit on the carpet during the read-aloud time but are pretty much ZONED-OUT!

 They’re quiet, and they may be listening.